ciromattia/kcc/README.md

 <img src="rainbow.jpeg" alt="Rainbow">

 3) can compress a 600 MB manga volume from Humble Bundle to 100 MB.
-This is mostly accomplished by downscaling to the native resolution of your specific reader.
+   This is mostly accomplished by downscaling to the native resolution of your specific device.
+   This can also improve battery life, page turn speed, and general performance on underpowered ereaders with small memory and storage capacities.

 Just drop your input files into the KCC window, hit convert, and USB drop the output files onto your device's `documents` folder!